-- Students pursuing an MS in Data Science at UVa will have top-of-the-line resources to work with.
-The university’s Data Science Institute (DSI) created Rivanna, a $2.4 million supercomputer, in 2014.
+Students pursuing an MS in Data Science at UVA will have great resources to work with.
+The university’s Data Science Institute (DSI) created Rivanna, a supercomputer.
 Other departments borrow Rivanna to deal with their own large datasets.

-- The reason people parse data is to make better decisions.
-The Social & Decision Analytics Laboratory (SDAL) at Virginia Tech aids in this endeavor through a variety of research projects covering everything from properly estimating the value of houses to exploring the effects of social media on public health.
+The reason people parse data is to make better decisions.
+The Social & Decision Analytics Division at Virginia Tech aids in this endeavor through a variety of research projects covering mathematical biocomplexity, network systems science, and social and decision analytics.
 That’s just a small sample of Virginia Tech’s work.
 Elsewhere on the campus, the Discovery Analytics Center has created a system, EMBERS, that pulls from web-based data to forecast world events.

-Although Virginia’s public universities — namely, UVa, Virginia Tech and College of William and Mary — rank among the best in the country, they have not yet developed online programs in data science.
-Instead, a couple of private universities are dabbling in distance learning.
+Although Virginia’s public universities have not yet developed online programs in data science, a couple of private universities are dabbling in distance learning.